 Additional information about NaviRefi refinance rates:

-• Variable rates are unavailable to residents of Alaska, Colorado, Connecticut, Hawaii, Illinois, Kentucky, Massachusetts, Minnesota, Mississippi, New Hampshire, Ohio, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
+- Variable rates are only available to residents of Alaska, Colorado, Connecticut, Hawaii, Illinois, Kentucky, Massachusetts, Minnesota, Mississippi, New Hampshire, Ohio, Oklahoma, South Carolina, Tennessee, Texas, and Virginia

 Additional Fees